-The doctor will examine the abscess to decide if it needs to be drained.
-This is done by making a small cut in the abscess that allows the pus to seep out.
+The doctor will examine the abscess to see if it needs to be drained.
+If it does, this will be done by making a small cut in the abscess that lets the pus seep out.
 Medicine is given beforehand to numb the area.
 Then, gauze might be applied to absorb the fluid in the wound and help the area heal.
-If your child has this procedure, make sure to follow instructions regarding the cleaning and bandaging of the wound.
+If your child has this procedure, make sure to follow instructions about the cleaning and bandaging of the wound.

-The doctor may prescribe antibiotics to treat the infection.
+The doctor may prescribe antibiotic liquid or pills to treat the infection.
 If so, be sure your child takes all the medicine until it's gone — even if he or she starts feeling better.

 Call the doctor if the wound doesn't begin to heal after a few days, or if it comes back.

-Some skin infections are caused by MRSA, a kind of bacteria that is difficult to treat and can be life threatening.
+Some skin infections are caused by MRSA bacteria.
+This germ is difficult to treat and MRSA infections can be life-threatening.
 The good news is that MRSA infections are rare.
 However, your doctor will keep MRSA in mind while treating a skin abscess, especially if it doesn't heal properly.

 Good hygiene is the best way to avoid infection.
 Keep all cuts and wounds clean, dry, and covered with a bandage to protect from germs.

-Teach kids to wash their hands often and properly, using soap and water for at least 20 seconds.
-If a sink with soap and water isn't nearby, it's OK to use alcohol-based instant hand sanitizers or wipes.
+Teach kids to wash their hands often and well, using soap and water for at least 20 seconds.
+If soap and water aren't handy, it's OK to use alcohol-based instant hand sanitizers or wipes.

 |Centers for Disease Control and Prevention (CDC) The CDC (the national public health institute of the United States) promotes health and quality of life by preventing and controlling disease, injury, and disability.|